 CyclingSavvy is a traffic cycling course designed to teach the principles of Mindful Bicycling:

-- tools to read and problem-solve any traffic situation or road configuration.
+- Tools to read and problem-solve any traffic situation, bicycle-specific facility, or road configuration.

 ABEA offers both individual and group rates for CyclingSavvy.
 Fees for the in-person course are structured to make it sustainable and worthy of an instructor’s valuable time.
 While we appreciate the desire by some to offer cycling courses for free or very low fees, we feel it undercuts the value of the program to do so.
 People expect to pay both for sport coaching for other sports, and for driving instruction for other vehicles.